lubianat/quali_phd/manuscript.md

 The Human Cell Atlas has a dedicated team for organizing data: the Data Coordination Platform (DCP) [@url:https://data.humancellatlas.org/about] [@wikidata:Q104450645].
 The DCP is responsible for tracing the plan for computational interoperability, from the data generators to the consumers.[@wikidata:Q104450645].
 The Human Cell Atlas has its portal for data [@url:https://data.humancellatlas.org]), which composes the data repository landscape with other resources, like the Broad Institute Single Cell Portal [https://singlecell.broadinstitute.org/single_cell>) and the Chan-Zuckerberg Biohub Tabula Sapiens (<https://tabula-sapiens-portal.ds.czbiohub.org/>).
 In addition to its core team, the HCA is poised to grow by community interaction.
-It states in its opening paper that "As with the Human Genome Project, a robust plan will best emerge from wide-ranging scientific discussions and careful planning".[@wikidata:Q46368626]
+As stated in its opening publication "As with the Human Genome Project, a robust plan will best emerge from wide-ranging scientific discussions and careful planning".[@wikidata:Q46368626]
 Thus, this project inserts itself among the wide-ranging scientific discussions to improve data - and knowledge - interoperability.

 The highlight of "knowledge" in the last paragraph is meant to stress that raw data _per se_ is not enough to turn the Atlas objectives into reality.
 There is a long way from raw datasets to commonly-agreed scientific knowledge.
-And, ultimately, this long way is what allows humanity to take advantage of scientific endeavours.
-Currently, the gap between data and knowledge is mostly targeted by writing and sharing scientific manuscripts, the _de facto_ currency of exchange of claims about the natural world.
+Currently, the gap between data and knowledge is attempted by writing and sharing scientific manuscripts, the _de facto_ currency of exchange of claims about the natural world.
-The Human Cell Atlas Publication Committee reviews and selects publications directly part of the HCA.
-A set of publications is, thus, one of the significant outputs of the whole endeavour.
+A Human Cell Atlas Publication Committee reviews and selects publications, [@url:https://www.humancellatlas.org/publications] presenting the papers as one of the significant outputs of the whole endeavour.
+As of december 2021, the list includes 96 different publications, which, arguably, expose only a fraction of the knowledge extractable from the underlying data.

-The challenge that arises, thus, is one of managing a wealth of information and casting it into useful science.
+The challenge that arises is one of managing a wealth of information and casting it into useful knowledge.
-Experimental articles that analyze thousands of cells pose an overload of information alone.
 Ideally, we would like to understand, remember, and use every statement produced by the HCA.
 As this goal is humanely impossible, we need to develop tools to make the knowledge interoperable with the aid of computers.
-At that point, the challenges of the HCA enter in resonance with the challenges of biocuration.
+At that point, the challenges of the HCA enter in resonance with the challenges of biocuration, and with the goals of this project.

-Knowledge representation tools will be discussed in the chapter on ontologies and knowledge graphs of this introduction.
+One core step for knowledge management is the minting of identifiers for the concepts of interest. [@wikidata:Q33037209] The minting of identifiers, however, depend on clear, well defined entities.
+The sheer notion of "cell type" is undefined [@wikidata:Q46368626], a challenge for organizing both data and knowledge.
+Accordingly, this PhD project concerns itself also with the theoretical basis of defining a "cell type".
+Thus, the next chapter will introduce the state-of-the-art of classifying cell into types, in a preparation for the chapter on knowledge modelling and the theoretical discussions of the results section.

 # Classification of cells into types

 Given that a core goal of the Human Cell Atlas is to advance knowledge about _all_ human cell types, [@wikidata:Q46368626] the definition of "cell type" becomes essential.
 Although a number of views exist [@wikidata:Q87649649; @doi:10.1242/dev.169854; @doi:10.1242/dev.178996; @wikidata:Q47565008; @wikidata:Q99418657; @wikidata:Q98665291; @wikidata:Q93086971; @wikidata:Q26770736; @wikidata:Q35688096; @wikidata:Q98633613; @wikidata:Q99418649; @wikidata:Q40436539; @wikidata:Q108723646], there is no formal, commonly agreed upon defintion of cell type.

 A 2017 article on the Human Cell Atlas mentions[@wikidata:Q47565008]:
 "Descriptors such as 'cell type' and 'cell state' can be difficult to define at the moment.
 An integrative, systematic effort by many teams of scientists working together and bringing different expertise to the problem could dramatically sharpen our terminology, and revolutionize the way we see our cells, tissues and organs.
 We invite you to join the effort."

 The article further highlights both the current gap in knowledge and the need for a community effort to work in finding definitions.
+The magnitude of the challenge justifies the position of the HCA to avoid attempting to propose a precies definition of 'cell type'. [@wikidata:Q46368626]

 One consequence of a lack of a definition is that there is no commonly agreed number of cell types, and not even on the order of magnitude.
-As of November 2021, the leading answers in the Google Search Engine for the question "How many different cell types are found in the human body?" all point to around 200 different types [@url:https://askabiologist.asu.edu/questions/human-cell-types, https://www.researchgate.net/post/How-many-cell-types-in-a-human-body-How-about-the-number-of-cell-cycles-in-each-species] [@url:https://www.kenhub.com/en/library/anatomy/types-of-cells-in-the-human-body], an estimate that is agreed upon by Bionumbers, a database of useful biological numbers [@wikidata:Q24643881] [@url:https://bionumbers.hms.harvard.edu/bionumber.aspx?id=103626].
+As of November 2021, the leading answers in the Google Search Engine for the question "How many different cell types are found in the human body?" all point to around 200 different types [@url:https://askabiologist.asu.edu/questions/human-cell-types; @url:https://www.researchgate.net/post/How-many-cell-types-in-a-human-body-How-about-the-number-of-cell-cycles-in-each-species; @url:https://www.kenhub.com/en/library/anatomy/types-of-cells-in-the-human-body], an estimate that is agreed upon by Bionumbers, a database of useful biological numbers [@wikidata:Q24643881] [@url:https://bionumbers.hms.harvard.edu/bionumber.aspx?id=103626].
-A list of cell types in the adult human body on Wikipedia also amounts to around a couple hundred cell types [@url:https://en.wikipedia.org/w/index.php?title=List_of_distinct_cell_types_in_the_adult_human_body&oldid=1044853788].
+A list of cell types in the adult human body on Wikipedia also amounts to around a couple hundred cell types [@url:"https://en.wikipedia.org/w/index.php?title=List_of_distinct_cell_types_in_the_adult_human_body&oldid=1044853788"].

+If we look at other sources, however, the estimates increase considerably.
-However, the Cell Ontology has catalogued more than 2,311 cell types of interest for the Human Cell Atlas [@wikidata:Q107373831], increasing the estimate by at least one order of magnitude.
+For example, the Cell Ontology has catalogued more than 2,311 cell types of interest for the Human Cell Atlas [@wikidata:Q107373831], increasing the estimate by at least one order of magnitude.
+Across the literature, we can find mentions of thousands to tens of thousands of cell types only in the brain. [@wikidata:Q110088775; @wikidata:Q48373178]
-Additionally, with an estimate of 37 trillion cells on average per human body [@wikidata:Q34037445] and an ever-increasing report of new cell types/clusters in single-cell transcriptomics [@wikidata:Q103034964], it is reasonable that the number of relevant cell types is much larger.
+Additionally, with an estimate of 37 trillion cells on average per human body [@wikidata:Q34037445] and an ever-increasing report of new cell types/clusters in single-cell transcriptomics [@wikidata:Q103034964], it is reasonable to assume the number of relevant cell types might be much larger.
 The Human Cell Atlas project itself does not commit to any estimates of numbers of cell types due to the sheer difficulty of estimating a number given current knowledge.
-(Aviv Regev; reply to a question in the general HCA conference)
+(Aviv Regev; reply to a question in the HCA General Meeting conference [@url:"https://youtu.be/orbqAqV9mQM?list=PLkef4SGmngdZanrQtu_g9kiuAcYczzDfn&t=1959"])

 <!-- Adapted from https://github.com/lubianat/technotype/blob/9f428cbcf8e8a8d2843faac684275fb0c37914ed/content/02.introduction.md BEGIN-->

-Even though there is no agreement, different views on cell types are maturing.
+Even though there is no commonly agreed definition, different views on cell types are maturing, tailored to different research needs.
 One core line of thought to define "cell type" is based on the cell type as an evolutionary unit.
 That definition enables the drawing of parallels, from the evolution of other biological entities (such as genes, proteins, and species) to cell types' evolution.
-Models of how multicellular life works greatly benefit from concepts as sister types (sharing a single ancestor), cell type homology ( sharing a common evolutionary origin), and cell type convergence (executing similar functions without direct evolutionary links) [@pmid:18927580; @doi:10.1038/nrg.2016.127]
+Models of how multicellular life works greatly benefit from concepts as sister types (sharing a single ancestor), cell type homology (sharing a common evolutionary origin), and cell type convergence (executing similar functions without direct evolutionary links) [@pmid:18927580; @doi:10.1038/nrg.2016.127]

 Another school of thought is based on attractors: regions of dynamical stability in a feature space. [@wikidata:Q37475461; @wikidata:Q91908361]
 In this theory, "basins of attraction" direct cell phenotypes, providing points in, say, a gene expression space towards which different cells "move" their expression programs.